ada-lovecraft/KeytarHero.js/README.md

 ```

-**KEYTAR HERO** uses a patented `Set` method to garauntee only one instance of key is every counted at a time.
+**KEYTAR HERO** uses a patented method based on the [`Set` data structure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) to garauntee only one instance of key is every counted at a time.
 And  should
 your browser lose focus...
 KeytarHero just lets the keys go...
 No muss.
 No Fuss.
-No odd behaviors because your browser things you're still holding down a key!
+No odd behaviors because your browser thinks you're still holding down a key!

 Order now, and you'll recieve over a 100 of the best keys of all time, including these classic favorites: